 Public REITs and real estate ETFs are just as volatile as stocks when stocks melt down.
 Therefore, consider owning physical rental property, private eREITs or individual private real estate investments if you enjoy stability or at least the illusion of stability.
 In order to truly be long real estate, you have to own real estate beyond your primary residence.

 For my rental properties, the rent checks kept coming in during the 2008-2009 financial crisis.
 Occupancy was full and rent prices were stable for two years before they were increased to keep up with inflation.
 I expect the same to happen again with my portfolio in 2020 and beyond, especially since I expect a quicker recovery.

 When the stock market is imploding, real estate becomes an attractive asset class up to a certain point.
 That point is up to around a 35% decline in the S&P 500.
 After a 35% decline in the S&P 500, expect real estate prices of all types to start declining as potential buyers fear an upcoming recession.

 If you do plan to take advantage of a decline in real estate prices, as I always try to do, please don’t over-leverage yourself.
 Leverage is what destroys even the largest of fortunes.
 Be patient and be aggressive when looking for deals.

 The easiest way to build real estate exposure without a lot of volatility or leverage is to buy an eREIT from Fundrise.
 You can invest as little as $500 in an eREIT with dozens of properties for diversity.
 It’s free to sign up an explore.

-Readers, how much do you think the S&P 500 would have to decline before demand for real estate starts to get scared off?
+Readers, now that you know how real estate gets impacted by a decline in stock prices, are you buying real estate here?
+How much do you think the S&P 500 would have to decline before demand for real estate starts to get scared off?
 Are you seeing any real estate weakness yet in your region with the S&P 500 in bear market territory?
 Here in SF, inventory is way down and I’m not seeing any good deals.